 - What old models of financial security get wrong – and a new framework to guide a more comprehensive approach

-Attendees will also receive a copy of the forthcoming report, “The State of Financial Security 2020.”
+Attendees received a copy of, “The State of Financial Security 2020.”
 The report offers a vision for leaders across government, business, and philanthropy to understand their role in rebuilding an economy which centers on household financial well-being.

 The Aspen Institute Financial Security Program’s Financial Security 2020 project is made possible with support from the Citi Foundation.

 Wole C. Coaxum, Founder and Chief Executive Officer of Mobility Capital Finance, Inc. (“MoCaFi”)